Income inequality in India

 Income inequality in India refers to the unequal distribution of wealth and income among its citizens.
-According to the CIA World Factbook, the Gini coefficient of India, which is a measure of income distribution inequality, was 35.2 in 2011, ranking 95th out of 157.
-Wealth distribution is also uneven, with one report estimating that 54% of the country's wealth is controlled by millionaires, the second highest after Russia, as of November 2016.
-The richest 1% of Indians own 58% of wealth, while the richest 10% of Indians own 80% of the wealth.
-This trend has consistently increased, meaning the rich are getting richer much faster than the poor, widening the income gap.
+According to the CIA World Factbook, the Gini coefficient of India, which is a measure of income distribution inequality, was 25.5 in 2022, ranking 146th out of 149, making it 4th most equal country in the world, indicating significant improvement in inequality reduction.
+Wealth distribution in India is uneven, but less extreme than in some developed countries.
+As of 2022–23, the top 1% of Indians held about 40.1% of the country’s total wealth, while the top 10% accounted for roughly 57–60% of national income.
+Although wealth is concentrated among the richest segments, India’s inequality is lower than in countries such as the United States, Japan, and the United Kingdom.
 Inequality worsened since the establishment of income tax in 1922, overtaking the British Raj's record of the share of the top 1% in national income, which was 20.7% in 1939–40.